icotanchev/scripting_lang_first_project/README.md

-For now to set up the database, localize the file database_schema.sql and execute the queries
+For now to set up the database, found the file database_schema.sql and execute the queries